 Testing is available for adults with learning disabilities (or who use Mental Health Services) and their carers who do not have symptoms and cannot access tests through the regional testing sites or home test kits.

 These tests will be offered at: Park Avenue Disability Resource Centre, 65c Park Ave, Enfield EN1 2HL.
-Testing will be available Monday to Friday, from 9am to 4pm.

 For more information or to book a test please contact Rosemary Mann at Park Avenue